 What do Doctors do?

-As a career, being a doctor is one of the most diverse and challenging available.
+Being a doctor is one of the most diverse and challenging professions available.

 Types of doctors

-• Community: 50% of medical school finalists will end up becoming GPs.
+50% of medical school finalists will end up becoming GPs.
 General practitioners work in the community and see patients of all ages and backgrounds.
-They are faced with the formidable task of being at the frontline of healthcare, first point of contact in a patient’s care.
+They are faced with the formidable task of being at the frontline of healthcare as the first point of contact in a patient’s care.
 They diagnose and treat a great deal of patients independently and refer them on to appropriate specialist doctors in hospitals for further medical opinions and advice.

 Why become a doctor? (pros and cons)